cyberteach360/Steganography/README.md

 ### Commnad :
              stegcracker targetfile wordlist_for_brute_force_attack

-#### Stegseeker :
+#### Stegseek :
-Stegseeker is more than  powerful than  Stegcracker .I personally recommend to you , use stegseeker instead of stegcrakcer for .jpg format file password cracking.
+Stegseek is more than  powerful than  Stegcracker .I personally recommend to you , use stegseeker instead of stegcrakcer for .jpg format file password cracking.

-### Stegseeker Download and install :
+### Stegseek Download and install :
                         https://github.com/RickdeJager/stegseek/

 ### Command :